fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

     employee e3 {"George", 4500.0f};
     employee e4 {"Frank", 5000.0f};

-    employee m = min(e1, e2); // ???
+    employee m = min(e1, e2); // #1
 }
 {% endhighlight %}
-What happend at line 7?
+What happend at #1?

-Well, we should get a compile-time error saying that the employee type doesn't satisfy the TotallyOrdered concept.
+Well, we should get a compile-time error saying that the employee type doesn't satisfy the *TotallyOrdered* concept.

 Why?

-First, syntactically there is no way of comparing two employees using the less-than-operator required by the TotallyOrdered concept.
+First, syntactically there is no way of comparing two employees using the less-than-operator required by the *TotallyOrdered* concept.
 If we use C++ templates without Concepts (or duck-typing templates) we will get a compile-time error pointing to the min function, saying that a < b could not be done.
 Instead, if we use a dynamic duck-typing language, like Python, we will get a similar error but at runtime.
 The compiler (or interpreter) doesn't know how to do a < b for employees, so this is the reason why we get the error.

-So, how to make my Employee type to satisfy the TotallyOrdered concept?
+So, how to make Employee to satisfy the *TotallyOrdered* concept?

 Let's start satisfying the requirements imposed by the concept:

-Employee must satisfy the Regular concept.
+- Employee must satisfy the *Regular* concept.
-We have to provide an operator< with the signature: Employee x Employee -> bool The operator< must be a total ordering relation.
+- We have to provide an operator< with the signature: Employee x Employee -> bool
+- The operator< must be a total ordering relation.

-For now I want to skip the points 1 and 3, we will see them in another article.
-So let's concentrate on point 2, which is a syntactic requirement, that specify that we have to provide the operator<, so let's do it:
+For now I want to skip the points 1 and 3, we will see them later.
+So let's concentrate on point 2 (remember, it is a syntactic requirement):

 {% highlight cpp %}
 bool operator<(employee const& a, employee const& b) {
     return ???????;
 }
 {% endhighlight %}

 This is the canonical way on C++ for implementing a less-than-operator, but ...
 What should I put on line 2?

 Actually, I don't know.
 That answer should be given by the designer of the Employee class.
 Well..., that's me (?).

-First, remember, total ordering, is, roughly speaking, some kind of Natural Ordering.
+First, remember, *total ordering*, is, roughly speaking, some kind of *Natural Ordering*.
 So we need to know what is the natural ordering of Employees.
 Maybe the natural ordering of employees is by name, maybe by salary, ...
 I don't know.
 This depends on the domain of the application.
-In a company, I think, employees have a unique identification number, maybe that is a good candidate to implement total ordering.
+In a company, I think, employees have a unique identification number, maybe that is a good candidate for implement total ordering.
 So, let's modify our Employee class:

 {% highlight cpp %}
 struct employee { int id; string name; float salary; };